doctorfree/Asciiville/README.md

 #### NeoMutt Key Bindings

 The Asciiville NeoMutt configuration includes some custom key bindings to ease NeoMutt navigation.
-These are documented in `/usr/share/asciiville/neomutt/cheatsheet.md` as follows:
+These are documented in `/usr/share/asciiville/neomutt/cheatsheet.md`.

+The primary differences between the Asciiville NeoMutt key bindings and the default are as follows:

+- Vim keybinds. `k` and `j` to go up and down, and `l` and `h` to move forwards and back pages
+- Open the sidebar with `B`. `Ctrl+j` and `Ctrl+k` to navigate, `Ctrl+o` to open selection
+- `A` will attempt to create a new contact with khard
+- `F2`, `F3`, and `F4` are used to switch between three mailboxes

+The customized Asciiville NeoMutt key bindings are as follows:

 ##### Index